Doctor of Philosophy in English

-- Undergraduate work in at least one language other than English equivalent to the first two college-level years or by demonstrating (by Educational Testing Service or by Languages Department examination) a reading knowledge of one language other than English or the satisfactory completion of two semesters each of two languages other than English.
-In some cases, students may be admitted without the language requirement and may complete it as part of the MA. program.
+- Undergraduate work in at least one language other than English equivalent to the first two college-level years or by demonstrating (by Educational Testing Service or by Testing Services examination) a reading knowledge of one language other than English or the satisfactory completion of two semesters each of two languages other than English.
+Students may be admitted without the language requirement and may complete it once in the program.

 Students seeking the Doctor of Philosophy degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the English Language and Literature Department.